Sanjana-Venkatesan/Sanjana-Venkatesan/README.md

 ## 🚀 About Me

 I am passionate about Artificial Intelligence (AI), Deep Learning (DL), Generative AI, and Machine Learning (ML).
-My current goal is to master these fields and learn how to integrate AI with full-stack development, with a particular focus on Generative AI applications.
+My current goal is to master these fields and learn how to integrate AI with full-stack development, with a particular focus on Generative AI applications and AI based SAAS applications.
 I actively work on deep learning projects to build innovative solutions and sharpen my skills in cutting-edge AI technologies.

 ## 🌱 What I’m Learning